ste-script/list-sync/README.md

-# List-Sync
+# list_sync

 - [Stefano Babini](mailto:stefano.babini@studio.unibo.it)

 ## Abstract

-List-Sync is a Python-based system designed for Change Data Capture (CDC) from relational databases to Apache Kafka.
+list_sync is a Python-based system designed for Change Data Capture (CDC) from relational databases to Apache Kafka.
 It supports both MySQL and PostgreSQL as data sources, providing real-time streaming of database changes through a distributed system architecture while maintaining data consistency and fault tolerance.

 ## Concept